A fast algorithm for All-Pairs-Shortest-Paths suitable for neural networks: Introduction

 \section{Introduction}

 Many problems in animal behavior or in robotic control can be reduced to search on a graph.
 The graph may represent a spatial environment, like a road map, or a network of choices to be made in a cognitive task, like a game.
 Finding the shortest path from an initial state on the graph to a goal state is a central problem of graph theory \cite{zwickExactAndApproximate2001,lewisAlgorithmsFindingShortest2020}.
 Generally an ``all pairs shortest path'' (APSP) algorithm delivers a matrix containing the distance for all pairs of nodes on the graph.
 That matrix can then be used iteratively to construct the actual sequence of nodes corresponding to the shortest path.
-Much mathematical effort has focused on efficient ways to compute the distance matrix.

-In the most general formulation, an edge on the graph from point $j$ to node $i$ has a weight $W_{ij}$.
-The length of a path is the sum of the weight of its edges.
-The task is to find the shortest path between all pairs of points.
-Algorithms are evaluated -- among other criteria -- by their time complexity, namely how the number of basic operations depends on the number of vertices $V$ and number of edges $E$.